OguzhanEres/personabalance/README.md

 - Added data persistence logic within analysis cycles
 - Prepared OPFS-based persistent storage architecture (disabled in development due to browser security constraints)

+### Week 5 – UI Finalization & Interaction Persistence

+In Week 5, I focused on finalizing the user interface and improving the overall usability of the PersonaBalance system.
+A desktop-style environment was implemented to simulate a Windows-like user experience, including a draggable application window, taskbar, and desktop icon interaction.

+Key enhancements include enabling the application window to be closed and reopened via a desktop icon using a double-click mechanism, as well as persisting the window position using localStorage to maintain continuity across sessions.
+These features significantly improved user experience and realism of the interface.

+Additionally, the interaction tracking, mode calculation, and history logging components were verified and stabilized to ensure the system is fully functional and ready for integration with higher-level analysis modules.
+The application is now in a finalized, demo-ready state with a polished UI and persistent behavior.